- CLINICAL PROFESSOR Preventive Medicine

 Metsch was Chairman of the Board of the New Jersey Hospital Association and served on the Boards of the Seton Hall University School of Graduate Medical Education, the Hudson County AIDS Consortium, the State Health Planning Board, the Hudson County Perinatal Consortium, and The Hospital Alliance of New Jersey.
 He served on the Governor's Advisory Commission on Hospitals, the Task Force on Affordability and Accessibility of Health Care in New Jersey, the Governor’s Advisory Council on AIDS, and the Department of Human Services HMO-Hospital Workgroup.

-Metsch is a UJA-Federation of New York MAP consultant: currently serving on the Board of Hillel at Baruch and as a member of the Jewish Community Centers review team; previously serving on the Board of Associated Camps and as a member of the Food Sustainability portfolio review group.
+Metsch is a UJA-Federation of New York MAP consultant currently serving on the Organizational Assessment Committee and as an observer on the Jewish Community Development Committee.
+Having previously served: on the Board of Hillel at Baruch College; as a member of the Jewish Community Centers review team; on the Board of Associated Camps; and as a member of the Food Sustainability portfolio review group.